 Some types of non-householder developments may also benefit from permitted development rights.
 Examples include:

 - some forestry buildings and operations

 - some telecommunication works

 You can check if certain non-householder developments are "permitted development" here.

 Certificate of Lawfulness

-You can apply for a Certificate of Lawfulness to confirm if work doesn't need planning permission.
+You can apply for a Certificate of Lawfulness to receive evidence that an existing or proposed development is lawful and does not require planning permission.